A laid-back mountain lifestyle in Hamilton

 Locally owned businesses in downtown Hamilton and essential stores

-Hamilton School District #3 serves the community, and while Montana does not have charter schools, it does offer several different types of school choice.
-Children can start at Washington Primary School, which Niche gives a B-minus, before going to B-plus-rated Daly Elementary School.
-Students then head to B-rated Hamilton Middle School and B-plus-rated Hamilton High School.
-Hamilton High School qualifies as a Class "A" school in the Montana High School Association, an organization that oversees all state high school athletics.
-Many students attending Hamilton High participate in sports and obtain sports-related scholarships and grants.
+Hamilton School District No. 3 serves the community, and while Montana does not have charter schools, it does offer several different types of school choice.
+Children can start at Washington Primary School, which Niche gives a B-minus, before going to B-plus-rated Daly Elementary.
+Students then head to B-rated Hamilton Middle and B-plus-rated Hamilton High School.
+Hamilton High qualifies as a Class "A" school in the Montana High School Association, an organization that oversees athletics.

-The community's main road is Highway 93, which runs directly through the heart of Hamilton and spans 47 miles north to Missoula.
-There is no official public transportation available in Bitterroot Valley, so residents are mainly car-dependent.
+The community's main road is U.S. Highway 93, which runs directly through the heart of Hamilton and leads 47 miles north to Missoula.
+No official public transportation is available in the Bitterroot Valley, so residents mainly get around by car.
 The Missoula Montana Airport, located on Missoula's north side, services a few major commercial airlines.